Component-Oriented-PHP/tutorials/basic/11-requests-responses.md

 }
 ```

 Now, if you have thoroughly gone through all previous chapters, especially DI, you may ask, why the heck are we using HtmlResponse directly?
 What if we are to replace `laminas/diactoros` with some other package?
 Wouldn't we need to replace all instances of HtmlResponse (or for that matter JsonResponse or RedirectResponse of Laminas Diactoros package)?
-Yes... and that's troublesome.

 And, isn't that inconsistent with everything I've been teaching you so far, especially how controllers should not know what package they are using to get job done and those packages should be provided to the controllers from outside?
 Throughout this tutorial, we've been obsessing over abstractions and dependency injection.
 We inject RendererInterface instead of hardcoding a template engine.
 We use PageFetcher as a service instead of writing markdown logic in controllers.
 But here?
 We're directly instantiating HtmlResponse like it's nobody's business.

 This is breaking our own rules.
 We're tightly coupling our controller to a specific HTTP library, which means our controllers highly depend on Laminas Diactoros package only.
 It just looks inconsistent with the rest of our codebase.
 If someone reads our code, they'll see beautiful abstractions everywhere and then... boom, `new HtmlResponse()` scattered around like we forgot what we were doing.

+Now, **from a purely practical standpoint, you might never need to replace Laminas Diactoros - it's mature, stable, and PSR-7 compliant.
+So using HtmlResponse directly won't hurt you in most real applications.**

-But, first and foremost, there is no need to ever replace laminas diactoros with any other package since it is one of the most widely used and highly capable package out there written by some of the best PHP devs out there in the world.
+So technically, there is no need to ever replace laminas diactoros with any other package .
+It is one of the most widely used and highly capable package out there written by some of the best PHP devs out there in the world.
 So from that perspective, you do not even need to think about replacing the package with an alternative and can continue using HtmlResponse directly.
 As such, you can skip this section and move on to the section where I have covered HTTP Requests and HTTP responses and Middlewares.
 However, you can continue reading if you want to know more about this.

-## Making Controllers Consistent With Our Approach
+## Making Controllers Consistent With Our Approach (OPTIONAL)

+This section is entirely optional and feel free to skip to the next section instead if you want.

-Now, this is probably the only chapter in the whole tutorial that is structured with subheadings, otherwise I have kept the flow natural everywhere else.
+This is probably the only chapter in the whole tutorial that is structured with proper subheadings, otherwise I have kept the flow natural everywhere else.
 This is because I am teaching here three different approaches you can take to solve the inconsistency in controllers and our codebase.

 ### Approach 1: AbstractController